 Power-line interference has continued to be the number one interference problem reported to ARRL HQ.
 These cases are being worked on by HQ staff, in cooperation with Riley Hollingsworth of the FCC.
 Although most of the cases are resolved or well on their way to a successful resolution, a number of older cases are still open.
 As a follow-up to the letters the FCC sends to electric-utility companies, the FCC has been sending a second letter, reminding utilities of the importance of the FCC rules.
 The FCC and HQ staff discuss all open cases monthly.
-Several cases are poised to go to the FCC regional offices for investigation and possible enforcement action.
+Several cases have been poised to go to the FCC regional offices for investigation and possible enforcement action, although this has not yet occurred.
+HQ staff will be discussing this with Mr. Hollingsworth at an upcoming visit to ARRL HQ.